Kopano-dev/kwmserver/README.md

 ## Quickstart

+Either download a KWM Server binary release from https://download.kopano.io/community/kwmserver:/ or use the Docker image from https://hub.docker.com/r/kopano/kwmserverd/ to run Konnect.
+For details how to run KWM Server see below.

+## Build dependencies

-Make sure you have Go 1.8 installed.
+Make sure you have Go 1.8 or later installed.
 This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Glide](https://github.com/Masterminds/glide) installed as well.

+When building, third party dependencies will tried to be fetched from the Internet if not there already.

+## Building from source

 ```
 mkdir -p ~/go/src/stash.kopano.io/kwm